 The curator Hans Ulrich Obrist has many fond memories of spending time with Enzo Mari, the iconoclastic Italian designer he interviewed more than 10 times.
 “One of my favorite games was to go with him to the Salone del Mobile,” Obrist says warmly by phone from London, where he directs the Serpentine Galleries.
 “We would go to an opening or we would go see a show, and he would start to scream about how bad it was.”
 One of Mari’s favored exclamations was “Merda pura!”
 Pure shit!

-However, if the Salone opens in Milan this June, as it is now scheduled to, the 87-year-old designer may be one of the stars of the proceedings.
+Even though Salone never opened in Milan this year due to the pandemic, the 88-year-old designer was slated to be one of the stars of the proceedings.
 Obrist is organizing a Mari retrospective at Milan’s Triennale, telling the story of the designer’s inimitable career through more than 200 works.
 “I think it’s extraordinary that he’s not a household name,” the curator says, “because there are so many dimensions to him.”
 (The show was originally set to open in April; the Triennale said it is planning to announce new dates.)

 Formosa wall calendar, 1963.
 Courtesy of Danese Milano.…

 Always fighting against the idea of design as a rarefied object for the wealthy, Mari created industrial products, exhibitions, books, children’s games, and, most famously, his 1974 Proposta per un’Autoprogettazione (Proposal for a Self-Design), a set of diagrams that allow anyone to build sturdy, angular furniture with cuts of pine and some nails.
 He’d mail the instructions to all who sent him postage.
 (That project was an inspiration for Obrist’s own Do It project, which, since 1993, has invited artists to write instructions for artworks that others can realize.)